 Hengelo was and still is a city of industry.
 In the past, the textile industry flourished here, as it did in the rest of the region of Twente.
 Tio Hengelo is located just ten minutes on foot away from the train station.

-In Hengelo, you can attend a bachelor’s degree or a vocational training course in the fields of hotel management, event management, tourism, business, marketing and e-commerce.
+In Hengelo, you can attend a bachelor’s and/or master's degree in the fields of business, hotel management, event management, tourism and marketing.

 Bachelor’s degrees at Tio Hengelo

 Tio’s smallest location is housed in an atmospheric monumental building that nevertheless offers all modern facilities.
 What makes this campus unique?
 That would be the enormous schoolyard with a basketball field and a table tennis table, where students love to hang out during their break.

 The campus in Hengelo only offers Dutch bachelor’s degree or a vocational training courses.